It is inevitable: at this time of the year, we must also make our

 4. Apps use more of their potential

 iBeacons and Eddystones will have established themselves in the mobile marketing mix in 2017.
 The quality of the Beacon apps will, however, separate the wheat from the chaff.
-If one does not create state of the art user interfaces or make the best use of a smartphone’s functionality, he or she will hardly have a chance with customers.
+If one does not create a state of the art user interfaces or make the best use of a smartphone’s functionality, he or she will hardly have a chance with customers.

 Companies that are ordering expensive (though lowering in price) apps want to get the full potential.
 Overprized but simple web container apps are outdated, fast and native apps with enhanced functionality are “in”.
 What features do we mean by this?

 - Cast interfaces: Both Android and iOS support the streaming of audio files and videos to TVs or Bluetooth devices such as cars and stereo systems.
 However, the majority of apps do not use this.
-“Why?”, one wonders, because a lot of money is invested in video contents and the streaming integration needs only a few lines of code.
+“Why?”, one wonders because a lot of money is invested in video contents and the streaming integration needs only a few lines of code.

 - Introduction screens (possibly with animations) at the app’s first start will gain in importance to demonstrate its most important features.

 - Few developers seem to have taken a look at Android’s app streaming.
 Apps can then appear in Google’s search results and be used without having to install them.
-Especially in applications where you do not have an app installed for a few hours (e.g. in the museum) this can be a great opportunity.
+Especially in applications where you do not have an app installed for a few hours (e.g. in the museum), this can be a great opportunity.

 - Accessibility has long been a must, but by far not every app is optimized for screen readers.